datastaxdevs/workshop-spring-stargate/README.md

 ![#](images/glyphs/016glyph-piscesaustrinus.jpg?raw=true)
 ![#](images/glyphs/037glyph-sextans.jpg?raw=true)
 ![#](images/glyphs/020glyph-sculptor.jpg?raw=true)
 ![#](images/glyphs/001glyph-earth.jpg?raw=true)

+🎉🎉 **Congratulations** we do have both chevrons and coordinates of our destination.

 [🏠 Back to Table of Contents](#table-of-content)

 ## 4. Create Astra Token

-🎉🎉 **Congratulations** we do have both chevrons and coordinates of our destination.

-To save _Teal'c_ from _Apophysis_ we still need to create a **token** that we will use as our credentials.
+However, to save _Teal'c_ from _Apophysis_ we still need to create a **token** that we will use as our credentials.

 ✅ **Step 4a: Generate Token**

-Following the [Documentation](https://docs.datastax.com/en/astra/docs/manage-application-tokens.html) create a token with `Database Admnistrator` roles.
+Following the [Manage Application Tokens docs](https://docs.datastax.com/en/astra/docs/manage-application-tokens.html) create a token with `Database Admnistrator` roles.

 - Go the `Organization Settings`